graphhopper/graphhopper/docs/core/profiles.md

 `distance_influence` allows you to control the trade-off between a fast route (minimum time) and a short route (minimum distance).
-Setting it to `0` means that GraphHopper will return the fastest possible route, *unless* you set the priority of any edges to something different than `1.0`.
+Setting it to `0` means that GraphHopper will return the fastest possible route, *unless* you set the priority of any edges to something other than `1.0`.
 Using the priority factors will always to some part favor some routes because they are shorter as well.
 Higher values of `distance_influence` will prioritize routes that are fast (but maybe not fastest), but at the same time are short in distance.

 You use it like this: